Harold Ockenga: Neo-Evangelical Education

-This overall ferment for reform in fundamentalism, as exemplified in the establishing of the National Association of Evangelicals, Fuller Seminary and Christianity Today magazine came to be known as Neo-Evangelicalism.
+This overall movement for reform in fundamentalism, as exemplified in the establishing of the National Association of Evangelicals, Fuller Seminary and Christianity Today magazine, came to be known as Neo-Evangelicalism.
 A part of the movement was its opposition to Roman Catholicism, a concern that Ockenga embraced.
-For example, he was one of the thirty or so leaders who met for a strategy session with Billy Graham in mid-August 1960 in Montreaux, Switzerland, to plan how the movement could best oppose the candidacy of Senator John F. Kennedy for the presidency that year.
+For example, he was one of the thirty or so leaders who met for a strategy session with Billy Graham in mid-August 1960 in Montreux, Switzerland, to plan how the movement could best oppose the candidacy of Senator John F. Kennedy for the presidency that year.
 They planned a meeting for the new National Conference for Citizens for Religious Freedom the following month in Washington.
 Ockenga was one of the spokesmen for the group, whose initial gathering on September 7 was pilloried by the media as the "Peale Group," after its chairman, the champion of positive thinking, Norman Vincent Peale.
-The term may or may not have been originally coined by Ockenga, but in 1948 at the Civic Auditorium in Pasadena, California his speech gave birth to the movement.
+The term may or may not have been coined by Ockenga, but in 1948 at the Civic Auditorium in Pasadena his speech gave birth to the movement.

 In the foreword to The Battle For the Bible by Harold Lindsell, Ockenga further defined the term neo-evangelicalism:

 Neo-evangelicalism was born in 1948 in connection with a convocation address which I gave in the Civic Auditorium in Pasadena.
 While reaffirming the theological view of fundamentalism, this address repudiated its ecclesiology and its social theory.
 The ringing call for a repudiation of separatism and the summons to social involvement received a hearty response from many Evangelicals. ...
 It differed from fundamentalism in its repudiation of separatism and its determination to engage itself in the theological dialogue of the day.
 It had a new emphasis upon the application of the gospel to the sociological, political, and economic areas of life.